 However, super foods, organic produce, tofu and almond milk aren’t essential to eat nutritiously.
 Below I share my advice on how to eat eat a healthy whole food, plant-based (WFPB) diet on a budget.

 1. Stock up on staples

 A staple is a food that you center your diet around.
 Staples are eaten at least once per day if not more.
 Staples are relatively inexpensive and contain a modest nutrient profile.
 Most staples are diverse— diverse meaning that they can be paired with a wide variety of other foods to create a number of flavors and meals.

-The selection of healthy staples available to you will depend upon your area, but for most people, staples will include one or a few of the following:
+The selection of healthy staples available to you will depend upon your are.
+Here are some examples of staple foods:

 - brown rice